Carter907/math/README.md

 # Geometry

 Another issue I always run into is remembering the key geometric formulas.
-I would be nice if I could just quickly via every formula from the command line, wouldn't it?
+It would be nice if I could just quickly list every formula from the command line, wouldn't it?

 ```
 $ math geomtry -l